mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 Currently the Updates/Updated by tag pair mainly provides a way to link two documents.
-The cases mentioned above clearly benefit from such a linkage which the expectation that readers of one RFC as least look or also read the other RFC.
+The cases mentioned above clearly benefit from such a linkage which the expectation that readers of upadted RFC as least look or also read the updating RFC.
 Additionally, there are more cases where such a linkage could be useful to improve awareness of some newer related technology without providing any indication on the importance of the linked document.
 As the conditions for the use of the Updates tag